Under 18 Guardian Consent Form

 - *Incoming spring transfer students who are still in their first matriculated year are required to live in a university residence hall and carry a traditional meal plan for the spring semester.

-- Students must meet one of the following criteria and provide documentation to be considered for release from the first-year live-on requirement:
+Should a first-year student wish to be released from living within campus housing, they may petition for an exemption to the live-on requirement by submitting the Freshman Release form in the MyCULiving portal.
+Students must meet one of the following criteria and provide documentation to be considered for release from the first-year live-on requirement:

 - 21 years of age or older

-- Graduated from high school more than one year ago
+- Graduated from high school more than one year ago (May 2021 or earlier)